 Yoav Ben Yosef

-Licensed Clinical Social Worker, LCSW Specialties Insurance & Fees Locations
+Licensed Clinical Social Worker, LCSW

-New York Accepting Online
+New York

 Professional statement

 Yoav Ben Yosef is a Licensed Clinical Social Worker in Park Slope, Brooklyn.
 Yoav works with adults of all ages as well as teenagers, and treats a variety of issues, including trauma, substance use, and difficulty finding meaning and purpose in life.
 Therapy with Yoav can be described as a process of self-discovery.
 Yoav asks questions and prompts reflection that lead clients to connect with their inner being--their soul, if you will.
-Through this process, self-judgment is replaced with love and intimacy towards one’s self.
+Through this process, self-judgment is replaced with love and intimacy towards oneself.
 It is from this place of self-acceptance that clients begin to change and grow.

 Yoav uses his longstanding practice of meditation and study of Buddhist psychology to help clients familiarize themselves with the state of being mindful.
 Clients find that they can remain stable in the midst of painful emotions, face the reality of their lives, and gather the courage to step forward towards the unknown--on all its possibilities.